lxc/lxc/README.md

 LXC runs on any kernel from 2.6.32 onwards.
 All it requires is a functional C compiler.
 LXC works on all architectures that provide the necessary kernel features.
-This includes (but isn't limited to):
+This includes (but is not limited to):

 - i686
 - x86_64